just1ck/just1ck/README.md

 Here are some ideas to get you started:

-- I’m currently working on Digex.co
+- I’m currently working on Haier

 My Stack:
 - Java